corymsmith/react-native-fabric/README.md

 #### Manually iOS Without CocoaPods support

+Download the [Crashlytics
+SDK](https://fabric.io/kits/ios/crashlytics/manual-install) and place the two frameworks in a directory called `Crashlytics` in the `ios` directory.
+You may want to add this directory to your `.gitignore` as they take up a decent amount of space and will slow down Git.
+Then do the following:

 - Open your project in Xcode
 - Run ```open node_modules/react-native-fabric/ios```
 - Drag `SMXCrashlytics.xcodeproj` into your `Libraries` group